Reasonable and Restrained Spanking is Legal

 Spanking Can and Will Be Used against You

 Doctors, teachers, daycare workers, and such are obligated to report any hint of child abuse to police agencies and Child Protective Services (CPS).
 It will be challenging to tell your side of the story at this time.
 You must not talk with police or CPS until you talk with a qualified criminal defense attorney.
 Do not be fooled into thinking they only want your side of the story, and they will go away.
-Even if you did nothing wrong, your words can be twisted or misunderstood by police and ultimately make it more likely you will be charged.
+Even if you did nothing wrong, your words can be twisted or misunderstood by police and ultimately make you more likely to be charged.
 Anything you say “can and will be used against you.”
 Despite what you may think, the function of the police is to collect evidence and build cases.
 They are not ministers of justice.

 Child Abuse and Domestic Violence Charges Need an Aggressive Defense